JenniferNeff/vortex-roguelike/readme.txt

 Hello Rodney/Sailor/AFGNCAAP:

-Welcome to Vortex, a roguelike that takes place in a data center full of monsters!
-This game is still in development, but you can play around with it!
+Welcome to Vortex!
+You can start this roguelike by running newloops.py on the command line.
+It's a work in progress and I'm always adding little features one at a time, but you can walk around and interact with what's there.
+If you go up or down the stairs, you can admire the work of my level generator and the scrolling display.

+Other things to note are the relative movement speeds of the zombie and your character, and the snake's behavior at low health.

+Make sure your command line window is at least 80 x 24.

 Here are the commands currently supported:

 yku
 h l - These are your movement commands.
 Use Shift-[direction] to run. bjn

+> - Go downstairs
+< - Go upstairs

 i - Display the [inventory].
 I - [Invoke] (that is, use) an item from your inventory.